LUK34/ASK-DCA/README.md

 - **Note:** By using EXPOSE keyword we can't change application port number.
 It is just to provide information the people who are reading our Dockerfile.
 - **Example:**
 EXPOSE 8080
+- **When you do not include the EXPOSE <port> instruction in the Dockerfile:**
+- Nothing breaks.
+- The container still runs normally.
+But Docker doesn't document or inform others (or Docker tools) which port your application uses.
+- ** What EXPOSE does not do:**
+- It does not actually publish the port to your host machine.
+- It’s only metadata: a way to tell others which port the container is expected to use.
+- **So which port will be used if EXPOSE is missing?**
+- No port is exposed by default.
+- When you run a container from such an image, you must manually map the container port to a host port using the -p flag.
+- **Example:**
+docker run -p 8080:80 my-image
+- Even if the Dockerfile didn’t have EXPOSE 80, this still works because you explicitly told Docker to map host port 8080 to container port 80.

 ### (9) ENTRYPOINT
 - **ENTRYPOINT** keyword is used to execute instruction when container is getting created.